 You must retake the exams and follow the same procedures as anyone initially entering the program.
 Any previously earned category exams will no longer apply until the exams are passed again.

-You must submit written references from two professionals in the groundwater industry who are not affiliated with your current company to verify your experience, and you must sign an affidavit stating there is no legal action pending against you.
+You must submit written references from two professionals in the groundwater industry who are not affiliated with your current company to verify your experience, and you must sign an affidavit stating there is no legal action pending against you within 12 months of the qualifying exam session.

-Contact NGWA within the same calendar year as the qualifying test session.
+Contact NGWA within 12 months of the qualifying exam session.
 You must submit written references from two professionals in the groundwater industry who are not affiliated with your current company to verify your experience, and you must sign an affidavit.
 These can be found at www.NGWA.org/Certification.

 They are two separate operations with different requirements.
 NGWA’s Voluntary Certification Program is administered and governed by NGWA.
 The states using NGWA’s certification exams for licensing must adhere to the rules and regulations approved by their respective state legislatures.
 In most states, licensure is a legal requirement to be able to drill wells or install pumps, and is separate from NGWA Certification.
 For information on NGWA’s Voluntary Certification Program, contact NGWA.
 For information on state licensing requirements, contact the state you are interested in.